+As of June 30, 2019, the Foundation's cash and cash equivalents had a net decrease of \$468 thousand.
+During the fiscal year, \$2.3 million of cash gifts for endowments were transferred to the endowment investment pool, net of \$68 thousand that was withdrawn to fund scholarship expenses.
+Cash receipts from fundraising and private grants totaled \$7.5 million, a \$1.6 million increase over the prior fiscal year.
+The total cash receipts were offset by cash disbursements for donor-directed scholarships, fundraising and program services expenses totaling \$2.4 million.
+In addition, net transfers of restricted funds and scholarship support to the College totaling \$3.4 million plus \$398 thousand in payments to annuitants were made.

-During fiscal year 2018, the Foundation's cash and cash equivalents increased by \$299 thousand due to net cash receipts from investment activity.
+During fiscal year 2018, the Foundation's cash and cash equivalents increased by \$299 thousand primarily due to net cash receipts from investment activity.
 During fiscal year 2018, \$1.8 million of cash gifts for endowments were transferred to the endowment investment pool and \$2.1 million was withdrawn from the endowment pool to fund scholarship and other expenses from the endowment funds.
 Cash receipts from fundraising and private grants totaling \$5.9 million were offset by funding for donor-directed scholarships, fundraising and program services expenses of \$1.9 million, net transfers of restricted funds and scholarship support to the College of \$4.0 million, and \$399 thousand in payments to annuitants.

-During fiscal year 2017, the Foundation's cash and cash equivalents increased by \$141 thousand primarily due to \$124 thousand in net cash receipts from investment activity.
-Cash receipts from fundraising and private grants totaling \$5.3 million were offset by funding for donor-directed scholarships, fundraising and program services expenses of \$1.6 million, transfers of restricted funds and scholarship support to the College of \$3.3 million, and \$401 thousand in payments to annuitants.